• Skip to primary navigation

 A side shot of an air fryer basket filled with a golden brown rotisserie-style whole chicken

 As someone who loves shortcuts to deliciousness, I knew I could make a better tasting and healthier version at home in my air fryer—with just three ingredients.
-My air fryer whole chicken recipe also happens to be Whole30, keto, low carb, paleo, and kid-friendly!
+This is the best air fryer whole chicken recipe and it also happens to be Whole30, keto, low carb, paleo, and kid-friendly!

 No air fryer?
 No problem!